Bhagavad Gita Chapter 18 Verse 73 Meaning

 What is the main idea of Bhagavad Gita 18.73?

+At this point in Moksha Sanyasa Yoga, Krishna deepens His teaching on duty and grace.
 Arjuna said, "My delusion has been destroyed, for I have gained my knowledge (memory) through Your grace, O Krishna.
-This verse emphasizes liberation with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the concrete situation...

 How can I apply Bhagavad Gita 18.73 in daily life?